Azure/Azure-Sentinel/Solutions/Digital Shadows/Playbooks/readme.md

 1. Prior to the deployment of this playbook, Digital Shadows Data Connector needs to be deployed under the same subscription.
 1. Obtain Digital Shadows SearchLight API credentials from Digital Shadows.
 These credentials will be needed to configure the connector.

+**Note**: This playbook is intended to be used with the Digital Shadows Data Connector and is not intended to be used standalone.
+When being used with the Digital Shadows Data Connector, it needs to be deployed under the same subscription.
+If the Playbook is to be deployed manually or as a standalone resource, please ignore the prerequisites.

 ## Deploying the Playbook
 The Playbook is deployed with the Digital Shadows Data Connector.
 To deploy the Data connector, follow the below steps:
 1. Go to Azure Sentinel -> Data Connectors